Click on a link to be taken to the entry below.

 Today, vision and faith still underlie Southeastern University.
 A liberal arts university of the Assemblies of God—coeducational and primarily residential—Southeastern enrolls about 3000 students, both traditional and nontraditional, who represent a variety of denominations, personal interests, backgrounds, states, and countries.

 We offer a vital, Christ-centered education that, through a wide range of academic majors leading to the bachelor’s and master’s degrees, prepares our students for a life of world-changing leadership in church-related positions and in other professional fields.
-Arriving at Southeastern as people committed to following Jesus Christ, these students graduate ready either to enter graduate study, doctoral studies, or to serve throughout the world as ministers, teachers/educators, social service and mental health professionals, and business men and women.
+Arriving at Southeastern as people committed to following Jesus Christ, these students graduate ready either to enter the graduate study, doctoral studies, or to serve throughout the world as ministers, teachers/educators, social service and mental health professionals, and businessmen and women.

 Our programs of study span the following academic areas: behavioral and social sciences, business, education, language and communication arts, music, natural sciences and mathematics, and religion.

 Along with academic preparation, Southeastern provides many opportunities for voluntary service in ministry in our local community and abroad.
 Frequent chapel services, a thriving music program, a variety of clubs and associations, and intercollegiate and intramural sports add to our students’ full and busy lives.

 Ideally, a student educated within Southeastern’s Christian academic community displays these abilities and experiences:

 - communicates with assessed competence and clarity orally and in writing;

 - demonstrates the knowledge, skills, and maturity necessary for the profession he or she has chosen;

 - has acquired scholarly habits and can perform skilled research;